airbnb/epoxy-ios/README.md

 group.constrainToMargins()
 ```

-Note that we can use the same syntax as `SwiftUI`‘s `VStack` thanks to some result builder magic ✨.
-For the most part this is a lot like using regular views, the main difference being that `install(in: view)` call.
+As you can see, this is incredibly similar to the other APIs used in Epoxy.
+One important thing to note is that `install(in: view)` call at the bottom.
 Both `HGroup` and `VGroup` are written using [`UILayoutGuide`](https://developer.apple.com/documentation/uikit/uilayoutguide) which prevents having large nested view hierarchies.
 To account for this, we’ve added this `install` method to prevent the user from having to add subviews and the layout guide manually.

 Using `HGroup` is almost exactly the same as `VGroup` but the components are now horizontally laid out instead of vertically: